This section presents my research in the field.

 Yarmoshuk, A.N., A.N.
 Gauntai, et al (2016).
 Mapping International University Partnerships Identified by East African Universities as Strengthening Their Medicine, Nursing, and Public Health Programs.
 Annals of Global Health.

 Assessing and improving reciprocity in international interuniversity global health partnerships: lessons learned from 125 partnerships of four East African universities.
-Fourth Global Forum on Human Resources for Health, Dublin, Ireland, 13-17 November 2017. (accepted for poster)
+Fourth Global Forum on Human Resources for Health, Dublin, Ireland, 13-17 November 2017.
+(Poster)

 Assessing Reciprocity in Global Academic Partnerships in an Era of Growing Inequality.
 NAFSA Global Learning Colloquium on Assessment

 Best Practices and Strategies for Assessing Global Learning, 69th Annual Conference & Expo, Los Angeles, USA, 31 May 2017.
 (Oral)

 Resilient and responsive Global Health partnerships of East African universities in a changing world.
 Fourth Global Symposium on Health Systems Research – HSR2016, Vancouver, Canada, 14 to 18 November 2016.
 (Oral)

 Reciprocity in Global Health university-to-university partnerships.
 22nd Canadian Conference on Global Health, Montreal, Canada, 5-7 November 2015.
 (Oral)

 Maximising the potential of international university partnerships for building the capacity of medicine, nursing and public health programmes: a study of 127 partnerships with four universities in Kenya and Tanzania.
 The Network Towards Unity for Network – 2015, Gauteng, South Africa, 12-16 September 2015.
 (Oral )